Rectilinear Steiner tree: Single-trunk Steiner trees

 A MSTST is fast to compute but is a poor approximation of the MRST.
-A better approximation, called the refined single trunk tree, may be found in O(n log n) time.
+A better approximation, called the refined single trunk tree (RST-T), may be found in O(n log n) time.
+The idea is to replace some connections to the trunk with connections to previous connections if this is advantageous, following a simple heuristic.
 It is optimal for point sets of sizes up to 4.

 Approximations and heuristics

 A number of algorithms exist which start from the rectilinear minimum spanning tree (RMST; the minimum spanning tree in the plane with rectilinear distance) and try to decrease its length by introducing Steiner points.
 The RMST itself may be up to 1.5 times longer than MRST.

+The Flute heuristic is often used in practice.
+It relies on a lookup table for small trees up to degree 9 combined with a divide-and-conquer approach for larger trees.